nickbabcock/highway-rs/README.md

 # Highway-rs

-This crate is a native Rust port of [Google's HighwayHash](https://github.com/google/highwayhash), which is a fast, keyed, portable (output is hardware independent) and strong hash function.
+This crate is a native Rust port of [Google's HighwayHash](https://github.com/google/highwayhash), which is a fast, keyed, and strong hash function, whose output is hardware independent.

 ## Features

  - ✔ pure / stable rust
  - ✔ zero dependencies
- - ✔ generate 64, 128, and 256bit hashes
+ - ✔ generate consistent 64, 128, and 256bit hashes across all hardware
  - ✔ > 10 GB/s with SIMD (SSE 4.1 AVX 2, NEON) aware instructions on x86 and aarch64 architectures
  - ✔ > 3 GB/s on Wasm with the Wasm SIMD extension
- - ✔ > 1 GB/s portable implementation with zero unsafe code
+ - ✔ > 1 GB/s hardware agnostic implementation with zero unsafe code
  - ✔ incremental / streaming hashes
  - ✔ zero heap allocations
  - ✔ `no_std` compatible